ascmm/wow-rotation-bot-2026/README.md

 ## FAQ

 **How is AEMIS different from other WoW rotation bots?**
-AEMIS is the only rotation engine that parses and executes real SimulationCraft APLs against live game state.
-Most competitors use hard-coded priority lists that drift 15–40% from theoretical maximum.
-AEMIS benchmarks at 1–13%.
+AEMIS is the only rotation engine that parses and executes real SimulationCraft APLs against live game state.AEMIS benchmarks at 1–13%.

 **Is AEMIS detectable?**
 AEMIS runs as a fully isolated service.
 No DLL injection, no game hooks, no native standalone addons to be dedected, it uses offical addons listed on CurseForge.